All in the Mix

 There are rumors of more tapes of Tristano and Dallas with the metronome extant.
 Hopefully they will come out some day, cleaned up as much as possible but without any overdubbing, and we can toss out all copies of Note to Note.

-There is nice audio (and video, sometimes found on YouTube) of "Subconscious Lee," "Background Music," and "317 East 32nd" from the Half Note in 1964 with Konitz, Marsh, Dallas, and Nick Stabulas.
+There is nice audio and video of "Subconscious Lee," "Background Music," and "317 East 32nd" from the Half Note in 1964 with Konitz, Marsh, Dallas, and Nick Stabulas.

 Dallas and Stabulas make a case for being the best Tristano rhythm section.
 Crucially, Stabulas did not just play with the Tristano school but with Phil Woods and Gil Evans in the 1950’s.
 He hits the drums nice and hard, even doing some floor tom rolls once in a while!
 (This is unheard of on any other Tristano record.)
 Dallas is strong too; I am struck by how easily this rhythm section could have played with Monk.